knausb/kernighan_ritchie_1988/README.md

     gcc hello.c

 where 'hello.c' is the name of the file containing code.
-This should result in an executable names 'a.out.'
+This should result in an executable named 'a.out.'

 If you want to name your outfile try: